hannahrjiang/datascience-2019-2020/README.md

-# school-stuff
+# Data Science 2019-2020
-These are some of the projects I completed in my 2019-2020 Data Science class!
+These are some of the independent projects I completed in my 2019-2020 Data Science class.